BunnyWay/Libinjection.Net/README.md

 # Libinjection.Net
 Simple C# library bindings around libinjection to detect SQLi and XSS attacks.
-Currently the binary is only compiled for usage on Linux.
+The library includes the libinjection.so binary, currently only compiled to run on Linux.

 # Usage
 The library contains two simple static methods IsSQLi and IsXSS that return a bool value determining if an attack was found.